I am an applied mathematician interested in optimization and modelling, computer vision, deep learning and medical image analysis.

 NEWS: We won the Best Industry Paper at the Swedish Symposium on Image Analysis, Göteborg, 2019 for our work on 3D Object Detection by Eskil Jörgensen, Christopher Zach and Fredrik Kahl.

 NEWS: We have obtained striking results on the rotation averaging problem!
 Highly recommended reading: Rotation Averaging and Strong Duality.
 Joint collaboration with Anders Eriksson at Queensland University of Technology.

-NEWS: Our research collaboration with Oxford University (Phil Torr's group) on "Conditional Random Fields Meet Deep Neural Networks" has just resulted in a journal article in IEEE Signal Processing Magazine (special issue on Deep Learning), to appear 2018.
+NEWS: Our research collaboration with Oxford University (Phil Torr's group) on "Conditional Random Fields Meet Deep Neural Networks" has just resulted in a journal article in IEEE Signal Processing Magazine (special issue on Deep Learning), 2018.

 NEWS: The Best Student Paper Award is awarded to "Shape-Aware Multi-Atlas Segmentation" at ICPR 2016, Cancun, Mexico!
 Read the